Buying a house is one of the most significant decisions you’ll ever make, and it’s not something to take lightly.

 - Smart Thermostats: These devices optimize heating and cooling based on your schedule, saving energy and money.

 - Solar Panels: Homes with solar installations can significantly reduce electricity bills and may even generate income through net metering.
-Always check Canada.ca for updates, as they change from time to time.
+Always check your provincial government and local utility provider's websites for updates on solar programs and net-metering rules, as they vary significantly across Canada.

 - Geothermal Heating: This system uses the earth’s natural heat to provide efficient heating and cooling.